1913 Auckland Rugby League season: Auckland v Wellington

 A player named 'Murdoch' appeared for Auckland and this is likely to have been the treasurer/manager of the Auckland side Adam Murdoch.
 There were no team lists in any of the newspapers and only 12 players were mentioned by name in the match reports.
-When Murdoch passed away in September 1944 the Auckland Rugby League sent their condolences to his family.
+When Murdoch died in September 1944 the Auckland Rugby League sent their condolences to his family.
 Those were Mansell, Cook, Woodward, Kenealy, Tobin, Seagar, Webb, Murdoch, Mitchell, Walters, Rukutai, and Denize.
 The other one who may have played is Clark, Manning, or Fricker who had all been with the touring side in Taranaki.